badgernested/godot-screenreader/README.md

 ## Feature List

+- Godot Screenreader
-- Godot Screenreader with support for the following controls:
+    - Support for the following controls:
         - Label
         - RichTextLabel
         - MenuBar
         - Button
         - LinkButton
         - CheckBox
         - CheckButton
         - LineEdit
         - TextEdit
         - CodeEdit
         - ProgressBar
         - SpinBox
         - HSlider
         - VSlider
         - TextureRect (Only with script attached for alt text)
         - VideoStreamPlayer
         - OptionButton
         - MenuButton
         - Tree
             - Note: Tree Buttons are not supported.
     - Ability to ignore nodes if you so wish
     - Screenreader designed as standalone script
     - Additional scripts you can attach/extend to Control nodes to expand optional accessibility functionality, such as alt text
+    - Tutorial
+    - Control Type Navigator
+- Subtitles and Audio Description
-- Video Streams support subtitles and audio captions in ``VTT`` format (saved as ``.TXT`` files)
+    - Video Streams support subtitles and audio description in ``VTT`` format (saved as ``.TXT`` files)
+- Themes
     - High contrast mode theme switcher

 ## Extra Information